x0054/mounty/README.md

 installing
 =======

-Compile in Xcode and copy the mounty binary to any directory in your path, like /usr/bin/
+Download the precompiled binary from the "compiled" directory above or compile the source in Xcode and copy the mounty binary to any directory in your path, like /usr/bin/.

 running
 ======